 About the review

-Following a decision made at full council in February 2025 and the submission of a valid petition, Tonbridge and Malling Borough Council is consulting residents on whether a town council should be formed in Tonbridge to provide some local services.
+Following a decision made at full council in February 2025 and the submission of a valid petition, Tonbridge and Malling Borough Council consulted residents on whether a town council should be formed in Tonbridge to provide some local services.

 Community Governance Reviews (CGR) are a process where councils can consult on local governance arrangements, including the creation of new parish or town councils.